GreenFlag31/accordion-library/README.md

   onOpenAll = new Subject<StateAll>();
 ````

-Since multiple accordions on a page are possible, an `ViewChild() elementRef` as to be provided as first argument.
+Since multiple accordions on a page are possible, an `ViewChild() elementRef` as to be provided as first argument in the exposed methods.
 This library has been documented and should provide autocomplete and help from your code editor.

+Example:

+´´´javascript
+this.accordionService.toggle({
+accordion: this.presentation,
+activeIndex: [3],
+animation: true,
+});
+´´´

 # Change log